 Contact HSI@ucf.edu for any questions

-The UCF Office of Diversity and Inclusion (ODI) offers the Inclusion Champion program to provide colleges, divisions, and departments with training and education designed to explore foundational concepts in diversity and inclusion.
+The UCF Office of Diversity Education and Training (ODET) offers the Inclusion Champion program to provide colleges, divisions, and departments with training and education designed to explore foundational concepts in diversity and inclusion.
 Participants will gain a common body of knowledge and skills to contribute to an inclusive learning and professional environment at UCF.

 LEP provides opportunities for selected faculty and staff to gain career-enhancing skills and experiences in today’s changing educational environment